andrecaiado/spring-boot-security-auth/README.md

 }
 ```

-### Authentication mechanism
+## Authentication mechanism

 In this project, we are using a Username and Password authentication mechanism.
 The basic use case for this mechanism consists in a user sending a POST request to an authentication specific endpoint with the username and password in the request body.
 The application authenticates the user and returns a JWT token.

-Because we are storing the user details in a database, we are using the `DaoAuthenticationProvider` to authenticate the users.
+Because we are storing the user details in a database, we use the `DaoAuthenticationProvider` to authenticate the users.

 The implementation of the authentication mechanism is based on the following components and workflow: